thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 {% include images-gallery.html imageCollection="customize-office-plan-widget-3" %}

 - Navigate to the "Actions" tab and click "plus" to add new action.
-In the "Add action" dialog:
+Complete the following steps in the "Add action" dialog:
-  - Select "On row click" as the action source;
+  - Select "Tooltip tag action" as the action source;
   - Enter "sensor_details" as action name;
   - Choose "Custom action" for the action type;
   - Paste the custom action function by copying it from the documentation.